helium/HIP/0019-third-party-manufacturers/manthink.md

 ## Budget & Capital

-We have efficient cash flow to provide devices as many as possible,at least 10000 uints per month in the case of efficient electronic components supply.
+We intend to produce 20,000 units as our 1st batch.And we have efficient cash flow to provide devices as many as possible,at least 10000 uints per month in the case of efficient electronic components supply.

 ## Risks & Challenges